 Symptoms of Generalized Anxiety Disorder

 GAD or generalized anxiety disorder is different from the everyday symptoms of normal anxiety.
-These symptoms may include:
+These anxiety symptoms may include:

 • Excessive worry